 The Conservation Education Program offers fun, hand-on training to help educators teach young people about the environment.
 Workshop participants are provided with materials appropriate for classrooms of all subjects, nature centers, childcare centers, backyards, and more.
 Don't wait until the kids you know are all grown up!
 Bring environmental education into your routine today.
 More...

-The Sustainable Schoolyard Partnership (SSP) is a multi-partner, statewide three-year initiative available to Nebraska elementary, middle, and high schools.
-It has been designed to empower and inspire students to improve the sustainability, ecological quality, and learning opportunities of their school grounds.
+The Sustainable Schoolyard Partnership (SSP) is a multi-partner, statewide initiative available to Nebraska elementary, middle, and high schools.
+It has been designed to improve the sustainability, ecological quality, and learning opportunities of school grounds.
 Grants are available for landscape projects.
 More...

 Outdoor Learning Resources